fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Profile/v1.0.12/Save-AzureRmProfile.md

 ```

 ## DESCRIPTION
-The **Save-AzureRmProfile** cmdlet saves the current authentication information for use in other azurepowershell sessions.
+The **Save-AzureRmProfile** cmdlet saves the current authentication information for use in other Azure PowerShell sessions.

 ## EXAMPLES